 The historical temples of Phimai

 Around the 10th century, probably under King Jayavarman VI, the temples of Phimai were built as a spiritual center of the Khmer Empire of Angkor.
+Moreover, Phimai was an important border town even before the neighboring kingdom of Siam could strengthen and assert itself.
 In the eleventh century under King Jayavarman VII, the town of Phimai was fortified.
 Its location in a bend of the Moon River favored its defensive capability from the beginning.
 Along with the temples, a city named Vimai or Vimayapura was built.
 City walls and gates to the west, north and south (the Pratu Chai gate) surrounded the entire settlement.
 The fortification to the east may have fallen victim to the Moon floods over time.
 Historians explain the slight deviation to the southeast of the whole complex with the exact alignment to Angkor Wat.

 The temple of Phimai itself was „rediscovered“ since the beginning of the 20th century and became protected in the 1930s.
 Restoration work has been underway since the 1950s.
 The Phimai History Park was created, for which an entrance fee is charged.